Xarxese/Strapi/README.md

 -   PokemonsType (Relational table with pokemons[id] and type[id] )
 -   Type (All type of pokemon )
 ## BootStrap.js
--   I launch a "https://pokeapi.co/api/v2/pokemon/?limit=151&offset=0" request on which i retrieve the data from pokeapi and where i iterate to create the pokemon and the types .
+-   I launch a "https://pokeapi.co/api/v2/pokemon/?limit=151&offset=0" request on which i get the data from pokeapi and i iterate to create the pokemon and the types .